dannteMich/learn_python/extra_lessons/clean_code/slides.md

 #### example 1:

-What does this function return?
+What _type_ does this function return?

 ```python
 def is_valid(guessed_letters, player_idx, players):